akash-plus/plus_v2/APIs_and_stuff.md

 <img width="228" alt="homepage" src="https://user-images.githubusercontent.com/125003312/226851087-5ed38e06-1342-4712-be67-393820a730a3.png">
 This is what a user sees when they signup for the first time.
-In the AppBar at the top is a salutation for the user and on the other side of the appbar is user's amount of plus coins and another option for help/chatting with a rep.
+In the AppBar at the top is "hi user" and on the other side of the appbar is user's amount of plus coins and another option for help/chatting with a rep.

 This page will redirect to 7-10 pages.